CMiC Field - Checklist Template Maintenance

 Creating a project-specific checklist is done in the same way as a checklist template.
 The only difference being that project checklists cannot be transferred to other projects.

 Press the Calendar icon ( ) to bring up the Assignment screen, shown below, which allows Checklist templates to be assigned for completion either once or on a recurring basis.
 Any existing assignments for that Checklist template will also be displayed here.
-Assignments added here will create Action items for the assigned users that will appear in the Project Calendar and My Actions.
-This feature is still under development and will be enhanced with future patches.
+Assignments added here will create Action items for the assigned users that will appear in the Project Calendar and CMiC Field - My Actions.

 [Create New Assignment] – Button